shoprunback/documentation/source/includes/prestashop/use.md

 | <img src="../../images/prestashop/ps1.6.0.9_left-menu-logs.png" /> | <img src="../../images/prestashop/ps1.7.2.5_left-menu-logs.png" /> |

 All our logs have their message beginning with `[ShopRunBack]` so you can filter them easily.

-## Which language can I use?

-It is currently available in English (GB and US) and French.